franklemuchahary/linkedin-profile-analysis/README.md

 ![promotions current company](assets/promotions_current_company.png)

+<br><br>
+`Note:` All these visualizations and insights are available in the form of an interactive dashboard that can be <a href="https://datajanitors.pythonanywhere.com/">accessed here</a>

 ## Conclusion and Discussion
 In the data gathering and consolidation phase of the project, we started by identifying the methods that were available to us for gathering and extracting data from LinkedIn (Scraping or APIs).
 We decided to go ahead with the scraping approach because of the requirements associated with getting an API key and the rate limits that were involved in using the APIs.
 Once, the required data was scraped from LinkedIn, we cleaned & transformed the data obtained into a structured format.
 Finally, in this pahse, we created three final files that would be used for all further analysis.